What's Underneath Your Child's Anger?

 Anger is a secondary emotion, which means there’s another (primary) emotion at the root of it.
 By digging deeper into what your child is really feeling when anger flares, you can give the comfort they need and teach lifelong coping skills.

 Think of anger as the bright orange part of a fire.
 At the center, something is burning, but what you see is the colorful flame.

 According to our experts, these emotions commonly show up as anger:

 - Jealousy or disappointment.
-For example, a child may get “mad” that she lost at a board game or didn’t get a new toy and her brother did.
+For example, a child may get “mad” that they lost at a board game or didn’t get a new toy and their sibling did.

 - Loneliness.
 “Some kids lash out because they feel like they don’t have a single person on their team,” says Children’s Healthcare of Atlanta Strong4Life therapist Jody Baumstein, LCSW.
 Kids need to socialize with peers and to have safe, stable, nurturing relationships with trusted adults so they have someone to confide in.